DenzelSE/SimpleClientServerApp/README.md

 # SimpleClientServerApp

-A simple TCP(Transfer/tranmission Control Protocol) client-server application where a client connects to the server and sends messages, the server displays the messages.
+A simple TCP(Transfer/transmission Control Protocol) client-server application, where a client connects to the server and sends messages, and the server displays the sent messages.
 The app utilizes Socket programming with threads for multithreading to allow multiple clients to connect to the server.